hibaa8/TSS2026-LunarLions/README.md

 ### Rover LIDAR

 The pressurized rover in the DUST simulation has 13 'LIDAR' sensors.
 Each of these sensors are points that shoot out a ray 10 meters in a direction.
 The value of each sensor will be the distance in centimeters the ray took to hit an object, or -1 if it didn't hit anything.
+It is recommended to use these values to support implementations of autonomous driving.
+We recognize that 13 singular LIDAR points is less than ideal, but believe that it is sufficient to demonstrate autonomous capabilities in most scenarios for the test week.

 | Sensor index | Sensor Coordinates                 | Sensor location description   | Sensor Orientation                                |
 | ------------ | ----------------------------------------- | ----------------------------- | ------------------------------------------------- |